lucasmd30/cs_graduation/README.md

 # cs_graduation
-Code projects, exercises, and notes developed during my undergraduate studies in Computer Science.
+This branch contains code projects, exercises, and notes developed during my undergraduate studies in Computer Science.
+It serves as a collection of practical implementations, theoretical concepts, and personal insights gained throughout the coursework.
+The repository reflects my academic journey and includes programming assignments, algorithm designs, database models, and annotations from various subjects studied during my graduation.